 - Modularity gives you the ability to use an integration "platform" model, rather than an integration "provider" model in your SOA - your integration architecture only needs to be as complex as your scenario demands, allowing much more agile, tailor-made solutions

 - Support for open standards, such as JMS, XML, JCA, and JBI ensures interoperability while allowing for insight and input into future development

 If you would like more in-depth information about how ESB takes the complexity out of application integration problems, visit our article ESB: The Next Step in Enterprise Application Integration.

 The advantages offered by ESB architecture have made it the de-facto strategy in the industry for SOA-enabling integration scenarios involving more than three systems.

 The success of ESB has resulted in a flood of ESB "products", both open source and proprietary.
 When choosing an ESB solution, it is important to remember that ESB is not a product - it's an architecture.

-By contrast, open source projects like Mule ESB leverage the power of open standards and open source communities to avoid these issues:
+By contrast, open source projects like Mule as an ESB leverage the power of open standards and open source communities to avoid these issues:

-- Mule ESB's open source community is made up of hundreds of users and developers with real-world integration problems, who rely on Mule to solve them.
+- Mule as an ESB's open source community is made up of hundreds of users and developers with real-world integration problems, who rely on Mule to solve them.
 If a developer needs to support an obscure format, and writes a new connector to do so, they can then contribute the connector back to the codebase.
 Likewise, if a problem is found, while MuleSoft offers 24/7 fast-response support for enterprise clients, often times the bug will be quickly identified and fixed by the community.
-This ensures that Mule ESB's components are always streamlined to solve real world problems in an efficient, stable manner.
+This ensures that Mule as an ESB's components are always streamlined to solve real-world problems in an efficient, stable manner.

 Generally, these statements center around a critique of the organization's "culture" - that the organization in question did not successfully execute a shift to "virtuous" SOA-friendly methods.